With many signs pointing towards the abolition of the HIP sometime late in 2010, it seems a good time to ask, “will the EPC just replace the HIP?”

 The Energy Performance Certificate (EPC) has always been a part of the Home Information Pack (HIP).
 It provides an energy rating (very much like those that you see to rate white goods) for your home and is produced by a Certified Assessor.

-To meet the EU directive it probably does have to be mandatory.
+To meet the EU directive, it probably does have to be mandatory.
 Indeed, it could become mandatory even if you are not selling a property.
-So the Government would introduce a deadline (2 - 3 years or so) and insist that every buys an EPC in that period.
+So the Government would introduce a deadline (2 – 3 years or so) and insist every homeowner buys an EPC in that period.

 Energy Performance Assessors (who tend to be self-employed) have long argued that the price of an EPC (get an EPC quote) would have to go up if the HIP was abolished.

 The Home Information Pack scheme was officially abolished in England and Wales in January 2012.
 The EPC scheme remains in place, and all homeowners looking to sell or let their property must have an up-to-date EPC.